-Refer to the gentapes(1) reference page for more information about this utility.
+See gentapes(1) for more information about this utility.

-4.3 Testing the Distribution Media
+6.3 Testing the Distribution Media

 Before shipping a user product kit to customers, you should test the kit with the same procedures that your customers will use on configurations that resemble your customers' systems.